nmhall/project/SpringGame/README.md

 used for movement and weapon firing.
 Most of these bitmaps were taken from the game Kernel Panic, which freely distributed them as long as the source game was attributed.

 gamedata: This directory contains essential data about the nature of the game.
+The subdirectories are:

     movedefs.lua defines how each unit in the game should move, what its collision radius should be, ect.
 More information here - http://springrts.com/wiki/Movedefs.lua.